Borruso/l10n-italy/l10n_it_edi_extension/README.rst

       numbering.
    -  Optional SDI credentials configuration if direct sending through Odoo is used (if supported by general configuration).

+In Invoicing > Configuration > Settings, fill "E-bills import detail level" to import e-bills with no lines, one line for each tax rate, or all lines (default).
+This setting can be overridden using the "E-bills import detail level" in each supplier.

 Bug Tracker
 ===========